7sDream/pixel-bird-jump/README.md

 Please give it a little patience, the loading time based on your browser and networking.

-Native executable for other platform can be fount in [release list].
+Native executable for other platform can be fount in [release list][release-list].

 ## About